ecmwf/metview-docs/docs/confluence/tutorials/flexpart/flexpart_plume_trajectories.rst

 .. note::

-  The actual species that will be released is defined as an integer number (for details about using the species see `here <https://software.ecmwf.int/wiki/display/METV/FLEXPART+species>`_).
+  The actual species that will be released is defined as an integer number (for details about using the species see `here <https://confluence.ecmwf.int/display/METV/FLEXPART+species>`_).
   With the default species settings number 1 stands for atmospheric  tracer.

-If we run this macro (or alternatively right-click **execute** the `FLEXPART Run <https://software.ecmwf.int/wiki/display/METV/FLEXPART+Run>`_ icon) the resulting CSV file, 'tr_r001.csv', will appear (after a minute or so) in folder 'result_tr'.
+If we run this macro (or alternatively right-click **execute** the :ref:`FLEXPART Run <flexpart_run_icon>` icon) the resulting CSV file, 'tr_r001.csv', will appear (after a minute or so) in folder 'result_tr'.
 For details about the FLEXPART trajectory outputs `click here. <https://confluence.ecmwf.int/display/METV/FLEXPART+output>`_

 Step 1 - Plotting the mean track
 ********************************

 The macro to plot the mean trajectories is 'plot_tr_step1.mv'.
-We will see how this macro works.First, we read the CSV file using a `Table Reader <https://confluence.ecmwf.int/display/METV/Table+Reader>`_:
+We will see how this macro works.First, we read the CSV file using a :ref:`Table Reader <read_table_icon>`:

 .. code-block:: python